petroakzhygitov/nest-ios-sdk/README.md

 ## Installation

-NestSDK is available through [CocoaPods](http://cocoapods.org).
+NestSDK is under development so it is not publicly available through [CocoaPods](http://cocoapods.org) yet.
 To install it, simply add the following line to your Podfile:

 ```ruby